ibm-cloud-docs/pattern-resiliency-powerha-grs/phagrsusecasereq.md

 {: #requirements-platform}

 Platform requirements
-- IBM i 7.5 is installed on all participating IBM i logical partitions.
+- IBM i 7.4 or 7.5 is installed on all participating IBM i logical partitions.
 - IBM i releases and PTF levels are compatible across the primary and recovery locations.
 - IBM Power Virtual Server is deployed in two supported locations that are eligible for Global Replication Services.